Arjun-2k19/Arjunprajapati/README.md

-- 👋 Hi there,
+ABOUT ME - 👋 Hi there,
       I’m @Arjunprajapati0207
-  🎓   Studying Computer Science and Engineering at IET Lucknow and coding stuffs.
+-  🎓   Studying Computer Science and Engineering at IET Lucknow and coding stuffs.
 - 👀 I’m interested in c,c
 - 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on ...